Kookootonga is open 7 days a week 9am-4pm, usually from mid March until late April

 Where is the nearest service station?

-Nearest petrol is in Bilpin or Mount Victoria - each over 40 kms away.
-No petrol is available at either Mt Irvine or Mt Wilson
+The nearest petrol is in Bilpin or Mount Victoria - each over 40 kms away.
+No petrol or charging facilities are available at either Mt Irvine or Mt Wilson.
+Have plenty of fuel in the tank and/or your battery well charged

 Should we bring any special clothing?

 The weather can be unpredictable so it's always a good idea to bring a weatherproof jacket, sunhat and comfortable, sturdy footwear which covers your toes - chestnuts burrs are spiky!
 Gumboots are perfect if it is wet underfoot.
-Many people prefer to pick chestnuts wearing gloves; it is a good idea to bring a sturdy pair of gloves.
+Many people prefer to pick chestnuts wearing gloves.
 We have canvas gloves for sale, but sizes are limited to large and small.
 The small would be too big for a young child.

 What should we bring to eat and drink?